CS5704-VT/Course/README.md

 ### Course Description

-Software engineering involves the development and maintainance of complex software systems.
+Software engineering involves the development and maintenance of complex software systems.
 In this course, students will learn about phases of the software life cycle: requirements, design, implementation, testing, and maintenance.
 The students will also have an opportunity to work on a project supporting software development tasks, discuss state-of-the-art SE research, and gain the skills and knowledge necessary to succeed as a software engineer in industry.
 The course will consist of traditional lectures, practical workshops to gain exposure to SE tools and principles, and seminar-style discussions about advanced research topics in software engineering.

 Please see the [Course Syllabus](https://docs.google.com/document/d/18-5J8LIHu3SDDkfEbWogdbA4_fRtXECs4-hp-Ox0MT4/edit?usp=sharing) for additional information about course logistics and policies.